 General fishing rights apply to other still waters included in the permit area.
 This means that you do not need to purchase an angling permit or pay the fisheries management fee for hook and line fishing or ice fishing.
 Lure fishing with one (1) rod is also permitted in these still water areas for persons who have paid the fisheries management fee or who are under the age of 18 or over 65.

-Water areas not included in the angling permit
+Water areas that are not included in this angling permit

-River Vaskojoki and the stretch of River Lemmenjoki from Ravadasjärvi to Njurkulahti do not belong to the Lemmenjoki permit area.
+River Vaskojoki (downstream from Lake Vaskojärvi) and the stretch of River Lemmenjoki from Ravadasjärvi to Njurkulahti do not belong to the angling permit area Lemmenjoki National Park 1562.

-- Purchase an angling permit for zone 6, if you fish between Njurkulahti and Ravadasjärvi.
+- an angling permit for zone 6, if you fish between Njurkulahti and Ravadasjärvi.

-- Purchase an angling permit for zone 5, if you fish in Vaskojoki river between Lake Vaskojärvi and Kutusuvanto.
+- an angling permit for zone 5, if you fish in Vaskojoki river between Lake Vaskojärvi and Kutusuvanto.

-The upper reaches of rivers Ivalojoki, Repojoki and Lismajoki belong to the Ivalojoki angling permit area 1567.
+The upper reaches of rivers Ivalojoki, Repojoki and Lismajoki belong to the angling permit area Ivalojoki 1567, zone 3.

 To prevent the spread of the Gyrodactylys salaris parasite, all fishing gear brought in from outside Lemmenjoki National Park angling permit area must be completely dry upon arrival or they must be disinfected at a disinfection station before you start fishing.
 You can disinfect your fishing gear at Inari fish harbour and in the facilities of many tourism companies along the Tana River.

 Making a fire in the main area of the national park is only allowed at designated sites.

-Anglers can catch a maximum of three (3) trout or grayling in a 24-hour period.
-There is no fishing quota limit for other fish species.
+An angler is allowed to catch a maximum of three (3) trout or grayling within 24 hours.
+There is no catch quota limit for other fish species.